Christmas Tours and Events Begin December 3!

 Tickets: $38, $30 for Philadelphia Museum of Art Members

 Available December 4 – 15

 Admission: $8 per person per house

 Groups of 15 or more who would like to provide their own bus transportation can reserve Philadelphia Museum of Art trained step-on guides.
 Cedar Grove, Mount Pleasant and Woodford will be open to groups through December 29.

 Enjoy the sights and stories of early American Christmas celebrations at Cedar Grove, a humble stone farmhouse.
 Such Christmas traditions made Charles Dickens’ character Ebenezer Scrooge repent, “I will honor Christmas in my heart and try to keep it all they year.”

-Lemon Hill – "Holiday Living"
+Lemon Hill – "A Christmas Carol"

 Mount Pleasant – “A Grand Merriment”